Edge Of Europe

 Fly Tbilisi to the UK

-Following the outstanding success of our previous tours, we are thrilled to be travelling to Georgia again in April 2022.
+Following the outstanding success of our previous tours, we are thrilled to be travelling to Georgia again in April 2023 in association with our sister brand, WildWings.
 It is such an exciting destination to travel to, with largely unspoilt landscapes and some amazing bird life.
 Additionally, we have tweaked our itinerary so we now have fewer changes of hotel and better timed flights, thus allowing for more time birding, especially in the productive southeast.

 North of Tbilisi, at the end of the old Russian highway, lie the High Caucasus mountains that straddle the border between Europe and Asia.
 Set amidst some of the highest peaks on the continent – five of which rise above 5,000m (16,000ft) - lies the town of Stepantsminda, scenically situated below glacier-clad Mount Kazbeg.
 This developing town is an excellent base from which to explore the region and to search for four near-mythical birds that occur at the easternmost edge of the continent.
 Merely mention of their names is enough to get the birding juices flowing: Caucasian Snowcock, Caucasian Grouse, Great Rosefinch and Güldenstädt’s Redstart.
 Georgia, now opening up to tourism, gives the best chance to see all four and this exciting early spring tour amidst the rich montane landscapes of the High Caucasus range is timed to catch them before they follow the retreating snow line higher and deeper into the inaccessible mountains.